If you are looking for the answer to the best blog platform for bloggers you are in the right place.

 - It’s absolutely FREE.

-- The community creating content is large and active with similar interest.
+- The community creating content is large and active with similar interests.

 - Brand building features are limited.